Costinteo/pysec/README.md

 For more info, check the usage text:

 ```
-Simple password managing tool written in Python, using the cryptography wrapper library.
+Simple password managing tool written in Python, using the cryptography module.
 Usage: pysecgen [options]
 Options:
   -h, --help           Print this help and exit